Ackee-Blockchain/trident/documentation/docs/trident-advanced/trident-transactions/transaction-hooks/typed-accounts.md

 If you need to work with `data accounts` in the `Transaction hooks`, you will first need to deserialize the accounts.
 For deserialization into known structs, Trident generates `types.rs`, where each struct derives `BorshDeserialize` and `BorshSerialize`.

+## Example

+The following example demonstrates:

+- Obtaining example data account after the transaction, with `.get_snapshot_after()` (post transaction snapshot)
+- `.data_no_discriminator()` ensures that the first 8 bytes (account discriminator) are not included in the deserialization
+- Deserializing the data account into the `ExampleDataAccount` struct

 ```rust
 // types.rs
 #[derive(Arbitrary, Debug, BorshDeserialize, BorshSerialize, Clone)]